Chichester

 Public Transport

 Thanks to the size of Chichester, everything you need is within walking distance and is suitable for bikes if you are keen to cycle.
-There’s a regular and good local Stagecoach bus service and new environmentally-friendly inter-campus buses that link Chichester with Bognor Regis.
-To get out of the city you have a well-connected train service which sees you in Portsmouth within 30 minutes and a direct service to London that takes 90 minutes, which also stops at Gatwick Airport en-route.
+There’s a regular and good local Stagecoach bus service and new environmentally friendly inter-campus buses that link Chichester with Bognor Regis.
+To get out of the city, you have a well-connected train service which sees you in Portsmouth within 30 minutes.
+The direct service to London that takes 90 minutes also stops at Gatwick Airport en-route.

 Eating Out